kmotoko/server-guideline/README.md

 # Don't proxy arp for anyone
 net.ipv4.conf.all.proxy_arp = 0

+# Modes for sending replies in response to received ARP requests that resolve local target IP addresses
+net.ipv4.conf.all.arp_ignore = 1

+# Restriction levels for announcing the local source IP address from IP packets in ARP requests sent on interface
+net.ipv4.conf.all.arp_announce = 2

 # Turn on the tcp_timestamps, accurate timestamp make TCP congestion control algorithms work better
 net.ipv4.tcp_timestamps = 1